Frequently Asked Questions

 #Migration environment

-Every Hygraph project with a paid plan - Professional, Scale, Growth and Enterprise - will receive a free environment that allows you to clone your master environment using the new asset management system.
+Every Hygraph project with a paid plan - Growth, Growth with add-ons, and Enterprise - will receive a free environment that allows you to clone your master environment using the new asset management system.

 To start the migration process using a test environment, go to Project settings > General > Environments and click Configure migration.